ajac-zero/mock-ai/README.md

 # MockAI
 ***False LLM endpoints for testing***

-MockAI provides a local server that interops with many LLM SDKs, so you can call these APIs as normal but receive mock or pre-determined responses at no cost!
+MockAI provides a local server that interops with multiple LLM SDKs, so you can call these APIs as normal but receive mock or pre-determined responses at no cost!

-The package currently provides clients for OpenAI, MistralAI, and Cohere with full support for streaming and async, and a limited client for Anthropic (no streaming support yet).
+The package currently provides full support for OpenAI and Anthropic.
 It patches these libraries directly under the hood, so it will always be up to date.

 ### Installation